 - Keep your elbows tucked at your sides so they are facing forward.

-- To get the best out of the overhead press, use a full range of motion.
-That means extending the elbows completely overhead.
+- To get the most out of the overhead press, use a full range of motion, which means extending the elbows completely overhead.

 - Keep your chest up, back straight, and core tight during the entire movement.
 It will reduce the stress on the lower back and allow you to perform it safely and efficiently.